aysnrdurak/Object-Detection-with-YOLOv4/README.md

  ---

  Then we need to download and edit darknet files.

+ 1. Create a new folder that name is 'yolov4' in the next step you will download the file to this location.
- 1. Download this darknet repostory (https://github.com/AlexeyAB/darknet)
+ 2. Download this darknet repostory (https://github.com/AlexeyAB/darknet)
- 2.
+ 3. We have pre-trained yolo models.
+Instead of starting from scratch, we will start our training by using the weight of these models.
+We can call this method transfer learning.
+You can find weights same repostory.
+We will use